szabgab/rust.code-maven.com/pages/clap-show-version-number.md

 So this **always** uses the name that was defined in `Cargo.toml` unlike the way we printed the **usage message** in [ARGV - command line parameters for simple CLI program](/argv-simple-command-line-parameters) where we always print the name of the current executable.

+## Notes

+Actually you can [embed the version in the binary](/embed-version-number-in-the-code)  without Clap as well.